7 Key Procurement Trends to Watch out for in 2019

 Procurement Trend 2 – Building Talent Pool to Embrace Digital Technologies

-Procurement function has to move from delivering cost savings to providing a strategic edge to the organization.
+The procurement function has to move from delivering cost savings to providing a strategic edge to the organization.
 To build a holistic supply chain and to drive enterprise-wide cost reductions, procurement has to utilize the maximum value out of digital technologies.
-The Deloitte CPO Survey 2018 shows that procurement leaders remain hesitant to deploy new technologies like AI, Robotic Automation and Blockchain in their day to day work.
+The Deloitte CPO Survey 2018 shows that procurement leaders remain hesitant to deploy new technologies like AI, Robotic Automation, and Blockchain in their day to day work.
 As per the survey, 51% of the procurement leaders believe their teams do not have sufficient capabilities to deliver on the digital procurement strategy.
-Hence, in 2019, the organizations especially the procurement functions is going to focus on finding the right talent and at the same time grooming the in-house resources through specially designed training and skill development programs.
+Hence, in 2019, the organizations, especially the procurement functions, is going to focus on finding the right talent and at the same time grooming the in-house resources through specially designed training and skill development programs.
 Procurement professionals would need to acquire the critical skills to succeed in a digital world and to remain relevant in the market.

 Procurement Trend 3 – Thinking Suppliers Beyond the Price